Gomathiyin Kaadhalan: Production

 The film was produced by actor T. R. Ramachandran under the banner TRR Productions, and was directed by P. Neelakantan who also wrote the screenplay and dialogue.
 Lyricist Ku.
 Ma.
 Balasubramaniam was one of the assistant directors.
-The story is an adaptation of a novel by the same name written by Devan and was published as a series in Ananda Vikatan.
+The story is an adaptation of a novel by the same name written by Devan and was serialised in Ananda Vikatan.
 M. K. Ramani, M. N. Appu and N. Meenakshisundaram did the editing.
 Cinematography was done by Nimai Ghosh.
 C. Raghavan was in charge of Art direction while K. N. Dandayudhapani and Sohanlal handled the choreography.
 Photography was done by R. Venkatachari.

 Soundtrack

-Music was composed by G. Ramanathan and the lyrics were penned by Puarakshi Kavignar Bharathidasan, K. D. Santhanam, K. P. Kamakshisundaram, Ku.
-Ma.
-Balasubramaniam and Ku.
-Mu.
-Annal Thango.
-Playback singers are Seerkazhi Govindarajan, Thiruchi Loganathan, A. M. Rajah, Jikki, P. A. Periyanayaki, P. Leela, (Radha) Jayalakshmi, A. P. Komala and T. V. Rathnam.
+Music was composed by G. Ramanathan.
 The songs Vanameedhil Neendhi Odum Vennilaave and Kongu Nattu Sengarumbe was recorded with both singers Thiruchi Loganathan and Seerkazhi Govindarajan and were published in 78-RPM records.
 But the version by Seerkazhi Govindarajan was only included in the film.